misteu/il9341-rpi4/README.md

 ## Connect Display

-Connect everything as mentioned here: https://bytesnbits.co.uk/retropie-raspberry-pi-0-spi-lcd/
+Connect everything as mentioned here: https://bytesnbits.co.uk/retropie-raspberry-pi-0-spi-lcd/ (Do not follow the software installation there!
+This will not work on a 64-Bit Raspberry Pi)

 ## Download / install drivers